Multi-Parameter Mechanisms for Consumer Surplus Maximization: Introduction

-Unlike in the case of welfare maximization, where we can use the VCG mechanism directly, the difficulty in maximizing residual consumer surplus involves carefully balancing the prices.
-When prices are set too high, all bidders will have low utility.
-On the other hand, if prices are set too low, the auctioneer may serve bidders of low total welfare.
-To overcome this problem we introduce a framework for designing mechanisms for consumer surplus maximization which we call the ``VCG with copies mechanism'' (Section~\ref{sec:vcg-copies}).
-In this framework, we essentially run the VCG mechanism over a modified instance instead of the original one.
-In the modified instance, we have multiple copies of each item, and the agents' valuations are modified so that each agent will not (strictly) prefer a set of items that were not available in the original instance.
-This, essentially, results in more balanced prices which are lower than the VCG prices for the original instance.
+To address this challenge, we introduce the \textit{VCG with copies} framework (Section~\ref{sec:vcg-copies}).
+The key idea behind this framework is to run the VCG mechanism on a modified instance instead of the original one.
+In this modified instance, multiple copies of each item are introduced, and agents' valuations are adjusted so that they do not strictly prefer allocations that were unavailable in the original setting.
+This approach effectively results in more balanced prices that are lower than those produced by VCG in the original instance.

-The framework consists of three parts.
-The first is deciding on the number of copies, or more generally choosing a distribution over the number of copies.
-Then, the VCG mechanism is run over the modified instances with the chosen number of copies.
-The last part is a rounding scheme that takes the VCG allocation and payments for the modified instance and turns them into an allocation and payments for the original instance where we only have a single copy of each item.
-Implementing this last step can be tricky as we want to convert the allocation and payments such that they are still relatively close to the allocation and payments of the modified instance while maintaining truthfulness.
+The framework consists of four steps.
+First, the number of copies, or a distribution over possible numbers of copies, is determined.
+Second, the VCG mechanism is run over the modified instance.
+Third, a rounding scheme takes the VCG allocation for the modified instance and turns it into an allocation for the original instance where we only have a single copy of each item.
+The final step adjusts the VCG payments proportionally to the rounded allocation.
+The third step of using a rounding scheme is nontrivial, as it must ensure that the final allocation remains close to the allocation in the modified instance while maintaining truthfulness.

-We instantiate this framework with three multi-parameter auction settings, and obtain optimal approximation guarantees against the social welfare in each setting.
+We instantiate this framework across three multi-parameter auction settings, achieving tight approximation guarantees against the social welfare \footnote{All our lower bounds follow from the bound in \cite{hartline2008optimal}.}.
+The resulting mechanisms are prior-free, while the matching lower bounds hold even for Bayesian mechanisms\footnote{These lower bounds hold for instances where agent values are independently drawn from a common distribution, and mechanisms need only be Bayesian incentive compatible.}.

-First, we consider multi-unit auctions with bidders whose valuation functions are submodular.
-In this case, using the VCG with copies framework we get a mechanism whose residual surplus is a $O(\log n)$ approximation to the social welfare, where $n$ is the number of bidders (Theorem~\ref{thm:mu}).
+First, we analyze multi-unit auctions where bidders have submodular valuation functions.
+We show that applying our framework in this setting yields a tight logarithmic approximation to the optimal welfare (Theorem~\ref{thm:mu}).